abhin4v/frpong/README.md

  - *gravitation*: calculates the acceleration of the ball due to gravitation
  - *renderer*: renders the game on screen

-This project was written as an experiment to play with the core.async library and can serve as a medium sized example project for the same.
+This project has been written as an experiment to play with the core.async library and can serve as a medium sized example project for the same.
 The main source can be found [here][src].

 [pong]: https://en.wikipedia.org/wiki/Pong